 These bonds guarantee that you will perform in compliance with state law, the requirements of the bond, and the conditions of the construction contract you have been awarded.

 Private construction projects in Nevada often also require contractors to obtain the relevant contract bonds.

-The cost of obtaining that bond is only a fraction of the full amount though.
-When determining the rate of your bond, surety bond companies will look at your personal credit score first.
+In determining the rate of your bond, surety bond companies will look at your personal credit score first.